+In accordance with the Company's 2013 Equity Incentive Plan and 2017 Equity Incentive Plan, the exercise prices for the options were based on the closing prices of Brink's Common Stock on the date of grant as reported on the New York Stock Exchange.

+Fair market value was based on the closing price of Brink's Common Stock on December 31, 2018, as reported on the New York Stock Exchange.

+PSUs become earned and payable on the date in the first half of the year three years following the date of grant on which the Compensation Committee determines the achievement of the performance goals for the applicable performance period.

+Mr. Marshall was no longer serving as an executive officer as of January 1, 2019.
+As a result, these awards have been forfeited, except for the portion of RSUs awarded in 2017 and 2018 that vested in February 2019 and will vest in February 2020.

-- (1) All of these options have become exercisable or will become exercisable on the third anniversary of the grant date, subject to additional vesting conditions as set forth in the terms of each award. - (2) In accordance with the Company's 2005 Equity Incentive Plan, for options granted before 2013, the exercise prices for the options were based on the average of the high and low per share quoted sale prices of Brink's Common Stock on the date of the grant as reported on the New York Stock Exchange.
-In accordance with the Company's 2013 Equity Incentive Plan, for options granted after 2012, the exercise prices for the options were based on the closing prices of Brink's Common Stock on the date of grant as reported on the New York Stock Exchange. - (3) Inducement RSUs awarded to Messrs.
-Pertz (in the amount of 91,770) and Domanico (in the amount of 17,439) and Promotion RSUs awarded to Mr. Zukerman (in the amount of 19,841) vest upon the third anniversary of the relevant grant date, subject to the Company realizing positive non-GAAP income from continuing operations for the period beginning July 1, 2016 and ending June 30, 2017.
+Inducement RSUs awarded to Messrs.
+Pertz (in the amount of 91,770) and Domanico (in the amount of 17,439) and Promotion RSUs awarded to Mr. Zukerman (in the amount of 19,841) vest upon the third anniversary of the relevant grant date, subject to the Company realizing positive non-GAAP income from continuing operations for the period beginning July 1, 2016 and ending June 30, 2017, which performance condition has been met.
 The December 7, 2016 grant of RSUs to Mr. Marshall vests on the third anniversary of the grant date.
-All other RSUs vest as to one third of the total number of shares covered by such award on each of the first, second and third anniversaries of the date of grant. - (4) Fair market value was based on the closing price of Brink's Common Stock on December 29, 2017, as reported on the New York Stock Exchange. - (5) PSUs become earned and payable on the date in the first half of the year three years following the date of grant on which the Compensation Committee determines the achievement of the performance goals for the applicable performance period.
-MSUs become earned and payable on the date in the first half of the year three years following the date of grant on which the Compensation Committee determines the increase, if any, in the market value of Brink's Common Stock for the applicable performance period.
+All other RSUs vest as to one third of the total number of shares covered by such award on each of the first, second and third anniversaries of the date of grant.